 - Country where tax return is submitted which covers worldwide income;

-- Confirmation that the UK company neither bears the cost of employment, nor acts as the employer during the assignment;
+- Confirmation that the UK company neither bears the cost of employment, nor functions as the employer as the employer during the UK assignment;

 - Visiting the UK for 91-150 days - payroll taxes can be disregarded, but the employer must provide all the information required above plus:

 - US citizens must provide evidence of continuing US residence;

 - For non-US citizens a statement from the home country tax authorities confirming residence in that country for tax purposes provided to the HMRC Office by 31st May following the end of the tax year;

 - Visiting the UK for 151-183 days – applications must be made on a named individual basis for authority to include the employee under the agreement.
 The application must be made as soon as the employee’s presence in the UK can be “reasonably anticipated” to be more than 150 days.
 The employer must provide all the information required for visitors “up to 90 days” above plus:

 - Confirmation that a statement from the home country tax authority confirming residence will be received by 31st May, following the end of the tax year.

 - A statement from the employee giving reasons as to why they are considered treaty resident in an overseas country by reference to the appropriate provision in the Double Tax Treaty